 Chiang Mai, Thailand

 China’s highest-grossing film of 2012 is a slapstick comedy-cum-road movie with plenty of lazy Thai stereotypes.
-Nonetheless, Lost in Thailand triggered a boom that saw tourism from mainland China increase a staggering 93 per cent in the months following the film’s release.
+Nonetheless, Lost in Thailand triggered a boom that saw tourism from the Chinese mainland increase a staggering 93 per cent in the months following the film’s release.
 The film, directed by and starring Xu Zhen, has since turned into a franchise with two sequels: Lost in Hong Kong (2015) and Lost in Russia, which is set for a 2020 release.
 Moscow, watch out; China’s coming for you.